Philippines - Social Security Insights | Workia

 Treaties

 In the case of European expatriates moving to the Philippines, a certificate of coverage would usually be applied for to maintain contributions and coverage in the home country.
-As Philippine contributions are so low, structuring assignments so that mandatory home coverage does not apply could generate significant cost savings.
+As Philippine contributions are so low, structuring assignments so that mandatory home coverage does not continue could generate significant cost savings.
 Such an approach would have an impact on individual benefit entitlements at home, but home country voluntary contributions could be explored as an alternative to maintain a level of home country entitlements.

 Exemptions